Twin to Twin Transfusion Syndrome (TTTS): Prevention and Complications

 Your healthcare provider may suspect this disorder if any of the following is seen during an ultrasound:

-- Marked difference in the size of fetuses of the same gender
+- A marked difference in the size of fetuses of the same gender

-- Difference in size between the two amniotic sacs
+- The difference in size between the two amniotic sacs

-- Difference in size of the umbilical cords
+- The difference in the size of the umbilical cords

 - A single placenta